 The Solution

-It is clear that in order to solve the incompatibility of mathematics and the infinite nature of numbers, requires more than just a solution based on our current axiom.
-What we need is a fresh new approach to the problem, which will inevitably question everything we thought true of our current mathematical system.
-Such a revolution will be as greater shock to the mathematical community, as the discovery of the atom was to scientists who in the early 1900’s believed they had already discovered everything there was to know about the universe.
+It is clear that in order to solve the incompatibility of mathematics and the infinite nature of numbers, requires more than just a solution based on our current axioms.
+What we need is a fresh, new approach to the problem, which will inevitably question everything we thought true of our current mathematical system.
+Such a revolution will be as greater shock to the mathematical community, as the discovery of the atom was to scientists, who in the early 1900s believed they had already discovered everything there was to know about the universe.

 Solving the Infinite